Ginger Garlic Paste Turns Green: Is It Safe? Preventions

 As we can store the ginger paste for a long time at a low temperature, which makes it less acidic, and due to this, some of the pigmented enzymes change the color to green.
 It is safe to eat, but if the taste has been changed, it is better to use the fresh ginger paste.

-5- Preservatives Used In Ginger Garlic Paste
+Preservatives TO Make Ginger Garlic Paste Without Turning Green

 Three natural preservatives are used to preserve ginger garlic paste.
 Turmeric, Salt, and oil.